-- A. An insurer offering a health benefit plan to an association or MEWA shall obtain rate approval annually from the Green Mountain Care Board through the rate review process provided in 8 V.S.A. §§ 4062 and 4062a.

-- B. Any insurer contracting with an association or MEWA to provide a health benefit plan shall use a community rating methodology acceptable to the Commissioner as outlined in this subsection.
+- A. An association or MEWA shall obtain rate approval annually from the Green Mountain Care Board through the rate review process provided in 8 V.S.A. §§ 4062 and 4062a.
+No self-insured association or MEWA may offer any plan that does not have approved rates. - B. Any association or MEWA providing a health benefit plan shall use a community rating methodology acceptable to the Commissioner as outlined in this subsection.
 The association or MEWA may be rated based on the collective group experience of its members, provided that each certificate holder and dependent is charged the same community rate.
 The following risk classification factors are prohibited from use in rating individual employees or employer members, and dependents of such employees or members:

-- 1. demographic rating, including age and gender rating;

-- 2. geographic area rating;

-- 3. health status rating;

-- 4. industry rating;

-- 5. medical underwriting and screening;

-- 6. experience rating;

-- 7. tier rating (except for tiers related to family structure); or

-- 8. durational rating.

-- C. The Commissioner may permit an insurer to establish rewards, premium discounts, split benefit designs, rebates, or otherwise waive or modify applicable co-payments, deductibles, or other cost-sharing amounts in return for adherence by a member or subscriber to programs of health promotion and disease prevention that are satisfactory to the Commissioner.
+- 1. demographic rating, including age and gender rating; - 2. geographic area rating; - 3. health status rating; - 4. industry rating; - 5. medical underwriting and screening; - 6. experience rating; - 7. tier rating (except for tiers related to family structure); and - 8. durational rating. - C. The Commissioner may permit an association or MEWA to establish rewards, premium discounts, split benefit designs, rebates, or otherwise waive or modify applicable copayments, deductibles, or other cost-sharing amounts in return for adherence by a member or subscriber to programs of health promotion and disease prevention that are satisfactory to the Commissioner.
 If such a wellness plan is integrated in the health benefit plan, approval shall occur through the SERFF product approval process, and the provisions of Section 5 shall apply to filing, licensure, and renewal.
-If the wellness plan is offered as a standalone

-program or is offered without an insurer, then it must be submitted pursuant to Section 5(A)(10) and 5(B)(3) for approval in conjunction with licensure and renewal.

-- D. An insurer offering a health benefit plan to an association or MEWA shall guarantee acceptance of all persons within the association or MEWA and their dependents. - E. An insurer offering a health benefit plan or plans to an association or MEWA shall guarantee the rates on all such plans for a minimum of 12 months.
+If the wellness plan is offered as a standalone program, then it must be submitted pursuant to Section 5 for approval in conjunction with licensure and renewal. - D. An association or MEWA shall guarantee acceptance of all persons within the association or MEWA and their dependents. - E. An association or MEWA shall guarantee the rates on all plans for a minimum of 12 months.
 The calendar year constitutes the plan year for all health benefit plans offered by an association or MEWA. - F. Medical Loss Ratio.
-A foreign or domestic insurer offering a health benefit plan to an association or MEWA with covered lives in Vermont shall comply, with respect to those covered lives, with the medical loss ratio and rebating requirements of 45 C.F.R. §§ 158.210-240.
-Consistent with 45 C.F.R. § 158.210(a), a minimum loss ratio of 85 percent is required and should be calculated consistent with the federal methodology. - G. All expenses incurred by the insurer and payable to a licensed agent, broker, or producer who is not an employee of the insurer shall be incorporated into the medical loss ratio under subsection (G) of this Section, and shall be incorporated in the administrative expense portion of an insurer's rate filing.
-All expenses incurred by the association or MEWA and payable to a licensed agent, broker, or producer whether an employee of the association or MEWA or not shall be reported to the Department with an explanation of how those fees are funded.
-If the association or MEWA utilizes an agent, broker, or producer for the sale of products including, but not limited to, a health benefit, the association or MEWA shall report the portion of the fee as it relates to the advertising, marketing, and sale of the health benefit plan only.
+A foreign or domestic association or MEWA with covered lives in Vermont shall comply, with respect to those covered lives, with the medical loss ratio and rebating requirements of 45 C.F.R. §§ 158.210-240.
+Consistent with 45 C.F.R. § 158.210(a), a minimum medical loss ratio of 85 percent is required and shall be calculated consistent with the federal methodology. - G. All expenses incurred by the association or MEWA and payable to a licensed agent, broker, or producer who is not an employee of the association or MEWA shall be incorporated into the medical loss ratio under subsection (F) of this Section and shall be incorporated in the administrative expense portion of the association or MEWA's rate filing.
+All expenses incurred by the association or MEWA and payable to a licensed agent, broker, or producer-whether an employee of the association or MEWA or not-shall be reported to the Department with an explanation of how those fees are funded.
+If the association or MEWA utilizes an agent, broker, or producer for the sale of products including, but not limited to, a health benefit plan, the association or MEWA shall report the portion of the fee as it relates to the advertising, marketing, and sale of the health benefit plan only.